Caica parrot: Distribution and habitat

 The caica parrot is found from eastern Venezuela through the Guianas into Brazil's Amapá state and south in Brazil to the Amazon River.
 It occurs almost entirely in mature terra firme forest, generally shunning flooded and secondary forests.
 In elevation it ranges up to 1100 m.

 Behavior

 Movement

 The caica parrot's movements, if any, are not known.

 Feeding

 Little is known about the caica parrot's foraging behavior or diet.
 It has been observed feeding on seeds and fruits.

 Breeding

 The caica parrot breeds between November and January in French Guiana; data are lacking for its breeding season elsewhere.
 The single known nest was in a tree cavity about 10 m above the ground.

 Vocalization

-The caica parrot's flighrt call is described as "a peculiarly nasal, horn-like call, either a single “kyow”, a double-noted “kra ... kyow” or triple-noted “kra.kree ... kyow”."
+The caica parrot's flight call is described as "a peculiarly nasal, horn-like call, either a single "kyow", a double-noted "kra ... kyow" or triple-noted "kra.kree ... kyow"."
 It also "utters a wider variety of short nasal yelps and squeaking notes" when perched.